adwaydhillon/Trade_Orders/README.md

 # Trading Orders for Securities
 This Spring application is a maven project.
-It exposes a rest API that talks to an in memory H2 database to perform some asynchronous order summary analysis of trade orders.
+It exposes a REST API that talks to an in memory H2 database to perform some asynchronous order summary analysis of trade orders.
 An order consists of the following attributes:
 * Order Id
 * Side (BUY or SELL)
 * Security